SpektraSystems/Red-Hat-Modernize-Apps/lab6.md

 curl -s -X POST http://localhost:8082/services/cart/88888/329299/1 | grep -A7  "\"itemId\" : \"329299\"" | grep quantity
 ~~~

 This should now return a new shopping cart where one only instance of the product is added, because of our grep commands you would see something like this:

 `"quantity" : 1`

 > /!\ The CartService depends on the CatalogService and just like in the Spring Boot example we could have created mocks for calling the Catalog Service, however since our example is already complex, we will simply test it with the CatalogService running.

+## Before moving on

+Be sure to stop both, the cart service and the catalog service.
+Do this by clicking on the respective Terminal windows from which you started them and typing `CTRL-Z` to stop and send the respective running application to the background.
+Then at the command line, enter `kill %1` to stop each application.

 ## Navigate to OpenShift dev project